-The SEN budget is allocated each financial year.
+- The SEND budget is allocated each financial year.
 The money is used to provide additional support or resources dependant on an individual's needs.

-Provision may include:

-- In-class support from teaching assistants - Small group support from teaching assistants e.g. nurture groups, literacy and numeracy support - Bought in support from external agencies e.g. access arrangement assessment, speech and language support. - Provision of specialist resources e.g. assessment software - CPD relating to SEND for staff - Further support or resources may be allocated to your child following assessments by school staff or outside agencies. (e.g. occupational therapy)
+Provision may include: - In-class support from teaching assistants - Small group support from teaching assistants e.g. nurture groups, literacy and numeracy support - Specialist support from teachers e.g. 1:1 tuition - Bought in support from external agencies e.g. access arrangement assessment, speech and language support. - Provision of specialist resources e.g. assessment software - CPD relating to SEND for staff - Further support or resources may be allocated to your child following assessments by school staff or outside agencies. (e.g. occupational therapy) - Funding may be used to buy in specialist support (e.g. Dyslexic assessment)